tmos/mansionCleaner1998/README.md

 The python code is organised in 3 classes :

-1. Game.py : the global controller ;
+1. Game.py : the global controller
-2. Mansion.py : the mansion ;
+2. Mansion.py : the mansion
-3. Robot.py : the robot.
+3. Robot.py : the robot

 * 😎 : Hal, the cleaner robot
 * 💩 : A piece of dust